thirdweb-dev/typescript-sdk/docs/sdk.nftdrop.revealer.md

   description: "You got a Super Rare NFT!",
   image: fs.readFileSync("path/to/image.png"),
 }];
-// A placeholder NFT that people will get immediately in their wallet, until the reveal happens! const placeholderNFT = {
+// A placeholder NFT that people will get immediately in their wallet, and will be converted to the real NFT at reveal time const placeholderNFT = {
   name: "Hidden NFT",
   description: "Will be revealed next week!"